-Chickenpox generally affects a person only once.
-After contracting the virus, the individual develops a lifetime immunity to the illness.
-However, the virus remains in the body in an inactive, or dormant, form.
-Later in life, the virus can reactivate to cause a condition called shingles.
+Also, the virus can remain in the body in an inactive, or dormant, form.
+Later in life, it can reactivate to cause a painful condition called shingles.

-The telltale sign of chickenpox is a red, itchy, and bumpy rash.
+The telltale symptom is a red, itchy, and bumpy rash.
 The bumps turn into fluid-filled blisters, which then crust over and form scabs.
-The rash can spread to many other areas of the body.
+The rash can spread to all parts of the body.

 Chickenpox is highly contagious until all of the bumps and blisters have burst and scabbed over.
 It spreads through contact with bodily fluids, such as blister fluid and saliva.
-A person can also pass on the virus through coughing and sneezing.
+The virus can also spread through coughing and sneezing.

 - newborns and infants